Our goal is to provide a positive experience for all campers to ensure an enjoyable camp stay with great memories after they leave.

 Staff members are carefully selected from colleges and universities across the country.
 All staff members serve as role models and are committed to helping campers grow with quality programs and a philosophy that puts campers first.
 By keeping our staff-to-camper ratio low (1:8 or 1:10), we are able to offer a unique, safe and fun environment that sets us apart from other summer programs.
 The dedication, enthusiasm, professionalism and expertise that the staff exemplifies are what make Camp Whitcomb/Mason such a special place.

 Camp Whitcomb/Mason reserves the right to send your child home early for any behavior that is deemed detrimental to the health or safety of other campers and staff.
 Parents/guardians are responsible for providing prompt transportation home.
 Refunds are not granted for early release due to behavior choices.
-Drugs, alcohol and weapons are prohibited at Camp Whitcomb/Mason.
+Drugs, alcohol, weapons and pets are prohibited at Camp Whitcomb/Mason.

 Health, Safety and Security